fotocundari/SX70-Motor-Control-Chip/README.md

 This design is currently a replacement for the DIP-8 motor control chips found on the paper body flex.
 A version specifically designed to fit the hole pattern of earlier Model 1 will come, however you could wire this version to a model 1 as long as you match the pinouts but may require jumper wires instead of pins.

+### UPDATES:

+* V2 - If shutter was desoldered and removed from camera NPN line would float and could cause motor to run when body as powered with no shutter attached.
+Added 10k pull down resistor between NPN and GND to tie NPN low when shutter was removed.
+This was only an issue if you had removed the shutter and was powering the body with no shutter on.

 ## The Original Motor Driver Chips:
 From about 1974 onward, Polaroid used a Texas Instruments motor control chip (MCC) labeled SN28648P in a DIP-8 package (with 3 pins cut off).
 Earlier Model 1 cameras used a similar motor control chip but integrated in a metal can Transistor Outline (TO) package with 6 pins.